About Van Raam

 The bicycles are manufactured in Varsseveld in one of the cleanest and most intelligent factories in the Netherlands.
 In our modern company we have an innovative company policy and use innovative and modern techniques.
 Read more about this on the innovation page of Van Raam.
 Quality and sustainability are of fundamental importance to Van Raam, which is why we follow the circular and sustainability policy at Van Raam.
 In addition, Van Raam is considered a role model company for the Smart Industry, Smart Working and working with companies in the region, as well as the connections that Van Raam makes with training from LBO to university level.
 In addition to the number of innovation awards, there have been numerous awards in all these areas.
 Van Raam's culture is characterised by openness, hospitality and informality.

 As a manufacturer of adapted bicycles, our aim is to offer as many people as possible sustainable and contemporary mobility.
-We do this for people with disabilities, but also for people who can no longer dare to ride a traditional bicycle or nog longer dare to cycle.
+We do this for people with disabilities, but also for people who can no longer ride a traditional bicycle or nog longer dare to cycle.
 We believe that people with disabilities will be happier if they can be mobile and independent for longer.
 We therefore, want to contribute to the integration of people with disabilities into society, "Let's all cycle".